zerga9/bookmark/README.md

 In a new git repo, run `bundle init` to create a new Gemfile.
 Inside the Gemfile, we entered a bunch of core gems that we usually use on top of Capybara, Rspec and Sinatra.
 `bundle install` will install the gems.
 `rspec --init` creates the base RSpec files.
-We filled in the spec_helper file with the relevant `require`s.
-We created a `config.ru` file and required our `app.rb`, as well as running the the app.
-We created a `.gitignore` to ignore the coverage data.
-We created a `app.rb` file and created app class.
-We created `bookmark_spec.rb` for `all` method, and implemented into `bookmark.rb`.
-We fixed the `spec_helper.rb`, because it couldn't reach the `app.rb` file.

-We decided to hardcode the bookmarks into the `Bookmark` class.
-We called on the class in the `app.rb` file, saving it as an instance variable, and then calling on these instance variables in the `index.erb` file.
-The result is a website that lists the pages.

 #### Setting up a database, creating first table, manipulating table data